Positive Alternatives to the Juvenile Justice System

-The JRB acts as a preventative program by diverting first time offenders from court to an accessible community resource for appropriate services.
-Diversions promote responsible behavior and help to solve provlems that may be at the root of delinquent behavior.
-These diversions not only create opportunities for the juvenile offender, but also alleviate overcrowding in the court system.
+The JRB acts as a preventative program by diverting first-time offenders from court to an accessible community resource for appropriate services.
+Diversions promote responsible behavior and help to solve problems that may be at the root of delinquent behavior.
+These diversions not only create opportunities for the juvenile offender but also alleviate overcrowding in the court system.

-The JRB works hard to identify patterns of delinquency and other risk factors so it may implement the most appropriate services for each individual case.
+The JRB works hard to identify delinquency patterns and other risk factors to implement the most appropriate services for each individual case.

 Why is the JRB important to Windsor Locks?

 - Lowers the number of youth involved in the Juvenile Court System by providing an alternative intervention and appropriate restitution to avoid court involvement.